-Teams participating in the Humanoid League competitions are encouraged to equip their robots with sensors that have an equivalent in humans.
-These sensors should be placed at a position roughly equivalent to the human senses.
+Teams participating in the Humanoid League competitions are encouraged to equip their robots with sensors that have and equivalent in human senses.
+These sensors must be placed at a position roughly equivalent to the location of the human's biological sensors.
 In particular,